 The award is named after the late Madge Tate who was a member of Croydon Auxiliary from 1932 until her passing in 1992.
 The award is a means of recognising dedicated and extraordinary service to the Auxiliaries.
 For many of those years, Mrs Tate served as either President or Secretary of the Croydon Auxiliary, overcoming obstacles of distance, family commitments and at times, ill-health to make an outstanding 60-year contribution to the RCH.

-Ruth Murray, founding member and treasurer of Cancer Crusaders Auxiliary was the winner of the 2018 Madge Tate Service Award.
+Glenda Fraser, President of Templestowe Auxiliary was the winner of the 2019 Madge Tate Service Award.

 Living Treasures Award